Gaza’s doctors struggle to save hospital blast survivors as Middle East rage grows

 Victims arrived with gruesome injuries, Gaza Health Ministry spokesperson Ashraf al-Qidra said.
 Some were decapitated, disemboweled, or missing limbs.

-Doctors in the overwhelmed hospital resorted to performing surgery on floor and in the halls, mostly without anesthesia.
+Doctors in the overwhelmed hospital resorted to performing surgery on floors and in the halls, mostly without anesthesia.

 “We need equipment, we need medicine, we need beds, we need anesthesia, we need everything,” Abu Selmia said.
 He warned that fuel for the hospital’s generators would run out within hours, forcing a complete shutdown, unless supplies enter the Gaza Strip.